-The second was ‘Mr Shapeshifter’, an exciting modern ‘fairy tale’ for 9-11 year olds about the way some adults abuse the trust of children and how young people can work together and with trusted adults to help protect themselves.
+The second was ‘Mr Shapeshifter’, an exciting modern fairy tale for 9-11 year olds about the way some adults abuse the trust of children and how young people can work together and with trusted adults to help protect themselves.
 This play has been touring to young people all over the country since 2015.
-Over the last two years it has been performed extensively in West Yorkshire primary schools as part of a county wide CSE prevention project funded by the Office of the West Yorkshire Police and Crime Commissioner.
+Across 2016-2018 it was performed extensively in West Yorkshire primary schools as part of a county wide CSE prevention project funded by the Office of the West Yorkshire Police and Crime Commissioner.
 In 2018 the experiences of some of the 9-11 years who saw the play were the subject of an independent academic evaluation.

 This evaluation proved beyond doubt that the play is a very powerful learning and safe-guarding tool when delivered in schools with its supporting resources and in collaboration with teachers, children, local authorities, police and appropriate safeguarding professionals.
 Moreover, it evidenced that creative learning in itself can offer an effective lead in helping to empower and safeguard young children.